hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Nitrogen oxides, unlike other acidic gases, cannot be removed with bag filters and require a different system.
 A combination of three methods - combustion control, catalytic and non-catalytic denitrification - is used to reduce the amount of nitrogen oxides in the flue gas.
 Combustion control is a method for reducing emissions of nitrogen oxides by forming a low-oxygen atmosphere inside the combustion chamber, for example by recirculating some of the combusted flue gas to the furnace.
-Maintaining low-oxygen atmosphere results in increase of carbon monoxide unless the temperature and the air ratio in the combustion chamber are finely controlled.
+Maintaining low-oxygen atmosphere results in an increase of carbon monoxide unless the temperature and the air ratio in the combustion chamber are finely controlled.
 A 2013 [Swiss study][25] provides an overview of this method.
 Non-catalytic denitrification method involves spraying an ammonia or urea solution into the combustion chamber to decompose nitrogen oxides.
 The amount of solution sprayed and the temperature of the flue gas (above 800&#8451;) must be precisely controlled.
 Catalytic denitrification method involves facilitating the reaction of nitrogen oxides in the flue gas with ammonia and oxygen with the help of a catalyst, for example vanadium pentoxide/titanium dioxide.
-As a result nitrogen oxides decomposes into nitrogen and water and trace dioxins are decomposed too.
+As a result nitrogen oxides decomposes into nitrogen and water and trace dioxins are decomposed as well.
 The efficiency of catalytic denitrification method is about 95%, higher than that of non-catalytic denitrification and combustion control.
 The catalyst requires that the flue gas is free from particles and at a temperature of 200&#8451; or higher, which means that the flue gas must be first filtered through bag filters and then reheated.
 The flue gas is reheated using steam which reduces the amount of power generated.